 With coffee ground coarser, you may need a bit more, and conversely, if you grind finer, less coffee is needed, because the water stays longer in contact with the grinds, and because the saturation takes less time, hence you will have a better extraction.

 Depending on the brewing type, the time that coffee needs to be immersed in water is different.
 For drip coffee, (pour over, or coffee machine), this time is about 5 minutes.
 If your coffee machine drips too fast, you will have an under-extracted cup.
-If the water is not hot enough, that means between 195 and 205 °F, (between 90 and 96 °C), brewing longer will help you extract properly.
+If the water is not hot enough, that means between 195 and 205 °F, (90 - 96 °C), brewing longer will help you extract properly.

 The lower the water temperature is, the longer the steeping time needs to be.
 This is actually the concept of cold brew, where the brew is kept to infuse for 48 hours.